utfpr-cp-software-architecture/2019-01/README.md

 ### lesson-11
 This project features a Derby DB partially configurated to 'Cliente' and 'Pais' tables.
 The project is also structured in a layered fashion.
 Students should implement a ClienteDAO including methods for all four CRUD operations.

+### lesson-12
+This project shows example implementations of DAO for entity classes ClienteDTO and PaisDTO.

+### lesson-13
+This project partially implements the Template Method design pattern for classes in the 'negocio' layer.